freva-org/freva-nextgen/docs/source/developers/auth_example.rst

 3. Retrieve User Info (optional):
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the gnerated access token to fetch the user's identity:
+Use the generated access token to fetch the user's identity:

 .. sourcecode:: http